EllaJew/final_project/docs/README.md

 # Roadmap for Future Development
 1) Next Up (summer 2026):
    1) Upgrade the UI for a more modern-appearance
-   2) Implement another food API for additional nutritional information
+   2) Implement another food API if possible for additional nutritional information
 3) Later (2027 and beyond):
    1) Utilize React to break down the application into more manageable pieces
-   2) Create a new feature: calorie counter and journal
+   2) Create a new feature: calorie counter or journal